5 diet changes that add years to your life

-Improving your diet quality by 20% can lead to a longer life — and it’s surprising how small the changes are to get you there.
+Improving your diet quality by 20% through simple diet changes can lead to a longer life — and it’s surprising how small the changes are to get you there.

 A recent study in the New England Journal of Medicine shared how making a few minor tweaks to your eating habits can produce a noticeable increase in your lifespan.
 I find it fascinating that this was the first time researchers actually looked at whether changing your eating habits for the better would have any effect on how long you live.
 It seems so obvious that the answer would be yes — but no one had ever actually done research to see if it’s really true.